joshuaSmith2021/laundry-alerts/README.md

 students living on campus alerts when laundry machines become available on campus.

+# Usage
+`docker compose up` should make you right as rain to run everything except for the discord bot.
+To run the discord bot, make a .env file in discord_bot/ containing a discord bot token, defined in .env as DISCORD_TOKEN.

 ### tech stack
 - laundry_server is a connexion flask app using openapi specification.
 This server fetches data from the washalert website and uses regex to scrape the machine data from the webpage.
 This server runs in a docker container.
 - prometheus\_exporters is a [prometheus exporter](https://prometheus.io/docs/instrumenting/exporters/) written in Python.
 It calls the laundry\_server for data.
 This script runs in a docker container.